 The recommended alignment utilizes existing sewer easements, sidewalks, and trails to avoid introducing new impacts where possible.
 Substantial impacts to Bolin Creek and its banks are anticipated in the vicinity of existing culverts under Martin Luther King, Jr. Blvd., Umstead Drive, and Pritchard Avenue.
 At these locations, the recommended trail alignment would place the trail streamside of the top-of-bank line.
 On either side of each of these locations, the trail would climb away from the creek along its existing banks, which is expected to result in the loss of some trees on the bank.
-These impacts should be mitigated to the maximum extent possible in the design phase.
+These impacts should be mitigated to the maximum extent possible in the design and construction phase using a variety of stream restoration techniques, including bank stabilization with native rock and plant materials such as boulders, root wads, and willow and alder stakes.